NEOdinok/backend-node/15_microservice_architecture.md

 **Choreography vs Orchestration**

-- Choreography: (Kafka, RabbitMQ) Each service just reacts to events and sends out new events — like dancers following the rhythm without a central controller.
+- **Choreography**: (Kafka, RabbitMQ) Each service just reacts to events and sends out new events — like dancers following the rhythm without a central controller.
-- Orchestration: (Temporal, Zeebe, AWS Step Functions) A central "orchestrator" tells services when to do what — like a conductor in a music orchestra.
+- **Orchestration**: (Temporal, Zeebe, AWS Step Functions) A central "orchestrator" tells services when to do what — like a conductor in a music orchestra.

 > 💡 Choreography (event‑driven, decentralized coordination) is the more modern approach